 With time, Featherston's design style has certainly matured and grown to encapsulate even more of her life experiences, including living in California.
 "I’ve spent the last three years living bi-coastally which has undoubtedly influenced my personal style and reaffirmed my native Californian roots and love of nature," Fetherston shares.

-You can see her fusion of styles in this master bedroom, which features a canopy bed from Thomas Bina, marble sides tables, layered rugs, boucle swivel chairs from Lulu & Georgia, and bedding from Serena & Lily.
+You can see her fusion of styles in this primary bedroom, which features a canopy bed from Thomas Bina, marble side tables, layered rugs, boucle swivel chairs from Lulu & Georgia, and bedding from Serena & Lily.
 Her Parisian flair is still present, of course, in the form of an antique mirror hanging between the windows.
-Fetherstonfound the piece at a flea market in Paris and it's the only item that made the cut from the home's previous décor.
+Fetherston found the piece at a flea market in Paris and it's the only item that made the cut from the home's previous décor.

 Even the bathrooms are brimming with modern elements.
 Rounded rectangular mirrors in an aged brass material hover above a pair of sinks and in between a pair of wall sconces.
 The space also features luxe tile on the wall and the floor for a striking look.